gregrickaby/nextjs-wordpress/README.md

 You'll need either a local or public WordPress site with the [WPGraphQL](https://www.wpgraphql.com/) plugin installed and activated.

-I'm working on additional features like support for menus, CPT's, SEO, and more.

 ### What happened to your old repo?
 The one with Docker, Mantine, and all the other stuff?

 I've decided to simplify things based on the Next.js 13 App Router.
 You can still [view the old repo](https://github.com/gregrickaby/nextjs-wordpress/tree/1.0.0).